Books

 Documentary

-Vicarious Pictures is currently in production on a documentary directed by Elizabeth Krause.
+Vicarious Pictures is currently in post-production on a documentary directed by Liz Krause.

 Animation